4 Months: Extend Your UK Growing Season

 At the end of the growing season, give your frame a good clean.
 Remove old plant debris, as it can harbour disease spores over winter.
 Inspect the hinges and seals; a loose lid will let wind and rain batter the frame.
 For particularly harsh winters, wrap the sides in bubble-wrap or horticultural fleece and secure with twine – this extra insulation can keep the internal temperature a few degrees higher on cold snaps.

-Scenario: I once ignored a loose hinge on a polycarbonate frame.
-A gust in late January ripped the lid off, leaving the interior exposed and the overwintering kale froze.
-After that, I always double-check hardware before the first frost.
+Scenario: Most beginners once ignore a loose hinge on a polycarbonate frame.
+A gust in late January rips the lid off, leaving the interior exposed and the overwintering kale freezes.
+After that, most owners always double-check hardware before the first frost.

 Internal link: For a step-by-step on cleaning greenhouse structures, see How to Clean Your Greenhouse.